 The team continues Steve Irwin’s work to uncover the mysterious lives of crocodiles.
 This work has been greatly assisted through the use of GPS satellite tracking technology, time depth recorders and temperature recorders.
 Much of the information recorded has been merged with existing information from various sources to produce incredible insights into the lives of these secretive creatures.

 Acoustic telemetry is used to track the estuarine crocodiles (commonly known as “salties”) in the Wenlock River.
 Once captured, an acoustic tag is surgically implanted in the crocodile’s armpit.
 These acoustic tags send a signal to an array of more than 60 hydrophone receiving stations positioned throughout the Wenlock River and some surrounding water bodies.
 These acoustic signals are logged by the hydrophones and, when analysed, enable us to discover how the crocodiles are using the river and interacting with each other.

-To date, the acoustic tag project is tracking over 190 estuarine crocodiles, providing critical data and contributing to the knowledge base of these incredible apex predators.
+To date, the acoustic tag project is tracking 241 estuarine crocodiles, providing critical data and contributing to the knowledge base of these incredible apex predators.

 Another exciting part of our research on the Steve Irwin Wildlife Reserve is isotopic analysis.
 Isotopic analysis identifies markers in bloods/muscle/bone to give us an insight into what makes up the natural diet of the estuarine crocodile and highlighting their important role within their natural environment.

 This is just the tip of the iceberg for us as there are many questions that remain unanswered.
 This vital research has provided insights into the travel range of a single crocodile, their ability to return to their habitat after relocation, revolutionary findings on their ability to remain submerged and their behaviour during flood events.
 All this information is critical in learning how to successfully manage our wild crocodile populations and, most importantly, keep people safe.